 How to choose the anchor tool

 Start with the environment where your team already works most.
 For some businesses that is Microsoft 365.
-For others it is Google Workspace, a CRM, or the front-office system.
+For others it is Google Workspace, a CRM, or the front-office system that already holds the customer work.

 When to add another tool

-Only add the next tool after you can point to one measurable gain from the previous one, such as faster quotes, fewer missed follow-ups, or shorter weekly reporting prep.
+Only add the next tool after you can point to one measurable gain from the previous one, such as faster quotes, fewer missed follow-ups, cleaner handoffs, or shorter weekly reporting prep.

 A better buying question

-Instead of asking which AI tool is best, ask which single workflow is costing you the most time right now.
-Then choose the tool that improves that workflow with the least disruption.
+Instead of asking which AI tool is best, ask which single workflow is costing the most time right now.
+Then choose the lightest tool that improves that workflow with the least disruption.

 If you want practical guidance on where to start, book an AI working session and we will identify the lowest-friction automation opportunities in your current operations.